sttk/sabi-sample-gnu-coreutils-go/README.md

 This is a private project to verify usability of sabi framework for command line program, and this target platform is only macOS.

+## Supporting Go versions

+Programs in this project support Go 1.18 or later.

 ### Actual test results for each Go version:

 ```